core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Within the limitations above, two peers running KUDOS generate the new OSCORE Security Context CTX\_NEW according to the mode indicated per the bit 'p' set by the responder in the second KUDOS message.

-If, after having received the first KUDOS message, the responder can continue performing KUDOS, the bit 'p' in the reply message has the same value as in the bit 'p' set by the initiator, unless the value is 0 and the responder is a non-CAPABLE device.
+If, after having received the first KUDOS message, the responder can continue performing KUDOS, the bit 'p' in the reply message has the same value as in the bit 'p' set by the initiator, unless such latter value is 0 and the responder is a non-CAPABLE device.
 More specifically:

 * If both peers are CAPABLE devices, they will run KUDOS in FS mode.
 That is, both initiator and responder sets the 'p' bit to 0 in the respective sent KUDOS message.